 Elected Members and senior management are responsible for the governance of the business affairs of Midlothian Council.
-This includes: setting the strategic direction, vision, culture and values of the Council; establishing appropriate and cost effective systems, processes and internal controls to allow the strategic objectives to be delivered.
+This includes: setting the strategic direction, vision, culture and values of the Council; and establishing appropriate and cost effective systems, processes and internal controls to allow the strategic objectives to be delivered.

-In order to achieve this, the Council has developed a Code of Corporate Governance based on the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives' (SOLACE) framework.
+In order to achieve this, the Council has developed a Code of Corporate Governance based on the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives' (SOLACE) framework and guidance on Delivering Good Governance in Local Government.
 The Code was reviewed and updated in 2013.
 The Council also has a number of officials in statutory posts who monitor governance and the supporting processes during the year.
 These are the Head of the Paid Service, the Monitoring Officer, the Chief Finance Officer and the Chief Social Work Officer.